-And how do you sell at the end?
+So, how do you sell at the end?
 You don’t.
-But you should have a call to action or a few.
+But, you should have a call to action or a few.
 You want to shine so brightly and be known by your readers as someone who cares, someone who has all the answers and someone who will help them.
 And when that happens they will fall over themselves to sign up to whatever you have to offer.

 One of my pet peeves are blog posts that tell you about a new service, product, idea and so on and finishes with “And if you want more information, contact us” or “We can help you with this, call us at blah, blah, blah” or “We provide this service call us”.
 Don't make your audience jump through hoops to get value.
 Just give it to them.
 When they trust you and love what you offer, they'll call.

 Give awesome value, and you will build a community who follows you.
 The secret is all about community.
-And when you inject subtle non-pushy calls to action into your blog posts they will only be too happy to sign up.
+Furthermore, when you inject subtle non-pushy calls to action into your blog posts they will only be too happy to sign up.

 We would love to hear if this article was useful to you.
 Please leave a comment below and please feel free to share any valuable insights so that we can share them with our community.